 Drain pasta and broccoli.

-Serve chicken and sauce over pasta and broccoli with basil on top.
+Serve pasta and broccoli in shallow bowls with mushrooms on top.
 Serve some extra sauce on the side if you like a saucier pasta.
+Finish with basil.
 Enjoy!

 Easy to make and very tasty.
 We both loved it!2 Helpful